AbeeraTahir/To-Do-List-Peer-Review/README.md

-# To-Do-list
+# To-Do-List-Peer-Review
-This repository contains the project used to keep track of daily/weekly activities.
+This repository is created for peer review of to-do-list project.
 ## Built With

 - HTML